Vietnam.vn - Nền tảng quảng bá Việt Nam

 Oma tuna, a Pacific bluefin tuna, is known as the “black diamond” of the sushi world.
 Thanks to its diet of fatty squid and saury, combined with its cold-water habitat, Oma tuna has the perfect amount of fat and is a top choice for sashimi lovers.

 Oma tuna is caught by hand using traditional fishing methods in the Tsugaru Strait.
-The Oma Tourism Board proudly introduces itself as "Japan's Most Famous Tuna Town".
+The Oma Tourism Board proudly introduces itself as "Japan's most famous tuna town".

 The 2022 monitoring results show that Pacific bluefin tuna have recovered better than expected, reaching nearly 25% of unexploited levels.
-According to NOAA Fisheries, catch limits have allowed the fish to reproduce and recover faster than expected.
+According to the US NOAA Fisheries, catch limits have allowed the fish to reproduce and recover faster than expected.

 Ha Trang (according to NOAA, NHK, NZ Herald)